nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Exporting persons: `export`

-Exports all persons in ClubConnect into a csv file named `ExportedContacts.csv` located in the data folder.
+Exports all persons in ClubConnect into a csv file `[JAR file location]/data/ExportedContacts.csv`.

 Format: `export`